Image via Suda Productions/Shutterstock.com

 Poodles or poodle crosses grow hair in their ear canals, and because they do not shed their hair like other breeds, they can suffer from earwax getting trapped in the hair, creating a big hairball that blocks the ear.

 Aside from breed, pets with allergies may have excessive wax buildup due to swelling in the ear canals, and dogs that swim or spend time in water are more likely to develop excessive earwax.

 All of these conditions can predispose pets to painful recurrent ear infections, antibiotic resistant ear infections, chronic changes in the ear, and loss of hearing.
-If your veterinarian has noted excessive earwax, anatomical features in the ear that can predispose a pet to excessive earwax, or if your pet suffers from recurrent ear infections, talk with your vet about routine biweekly cleaning of the ears as part of healthy ear maintenance.
-Your veterinarian can either prescribe or recommend a specific ear cleaner made for removing excessive wax, drying the ear, and balancing the pH of the ear.
+If your veterinarian has noted excessive earwax, anatomical features in the ear that can predispose a pet to excessive earwax, or if your pet suffers from recurrent ear infections, talk with your vet about routine biweekly cleaning of the ears as part of healthy dog ear care and cat ear care.
+Your veterinarian can either prescribe or recommend specific pet ear meds made for removing excessive wax, drying the ear, and balancing the pH of the ear.

 Sometimes dirt in the ear can look like excessive wax and fake you out.
 Conversely, a yeast infection can fake you out by creating dark brown debris that looks like dirt.
 You may need your veterinarian to identify exactly what it is.